-Consult an electrician: It is always advisable to consult a professional electrician to accurately determine the required kVA.
+Consult an electrician: It is always advisable to consult a professional electrician to accurately determine the needed kVA.
 An electrician can evaluate the specific requirements of your home, taking into account factors such as the number of outlets, the nature of the equipment, and the expected electricity consumption.

 Ole Diepstraten